-White River Valley Electric Cooperative – serving Christian, Taney, Stone, Douglas and Ozark Counties – will send three high school juniors on an all-expense paid, week-long trip-of-a-lifetime June 14-20, 2019 with 90 other juniors from across Missouri and hundreds from across the nation.
-We know you’re thinking, “How do I enter?”
-Just answer the following question:
+White River Valley Electric Cooperative – serving Christian, Taney, Stone, Douglas and Ozark Counties – is sending three high school juniors on an all-expense paid, week-long trip-of-a-lifetime June 14-20, 2019 with 90 other juniors from across Missouri and hundreds from across the nation.
+Participants answered the following question:

 “In 100 years from now, what do you want to be your life’s legacy?”

 Participants can choose to either write an essay or make a short film.
 Essays must be between 500-1,000 words and videos must be between 3-5 minutes.
 Entries will be judged on the basis of knowledge, independent thought, composition, grammar and professionalism.

 Submissions can be made by filling out the application and attaching the essay or video answering the question, “In 100 years from now, what do you want to be your life’s legacy?”
 You may also mail or deliver a hard copy of your entries to your local WRVEC office.
 Hard copies must include a cover sheet with the following information: name, address, telephone number, guardians’ names, t-shirt size, school and sponsoring teacher’s name.
 Students’ names should only be listed on the cover sheet; do not put names or personal information on the essay itself.

 One finalist from each participating school will attend a banquet with their family and sponsoring teacher where they will present their essay or video.
 Judges will select three winners whose names will be announced after the competition that evening.

 – All high school juniors who attend a school in the WRVEC service area are eligible to enter.
 Your family does not need to be a member of the co-op.

 – Home-schooled students between 16-17 years of age at a junior equivalent level are eligible.